GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 # Work Log

+## 4/5/2023
+* 07:35AM-12:00PM   Forgot to add fields for the position title and the plantilla item number to the applicant data entry form, so added them today.
+Had trouble filtering data for the available position
+* xx:xxXX   Modified paths to requires and includes to prepare for setup of web server.

 ## 4/4/2023
 * 07:45AM-12:40PM   Resumed reimplementation of Applicant data entry form; started modifying InputEx for multiple options to allow for an extending list.
 * 12:55PM-05:00PM   Resumed coding Applicant data entry.
 Added entending data entry tables for training and work experience.
 Added extending list for eligibility.